We sure like to grab anything on offer, anything that is free.

 Shops have advertised bargains galore.
 Items reduced from 200 to 20, and in they come.
 Pushing, barging to get what is up for grabs.
 Fighting, elbowing others out of the way.
 A stampede.
 People have been thrown to the floor and walked over.
 All to stop oneself having the feeling of missing out.

 I stayed at a hotel where breakfast was included.
 A large buffet.
-Astounding but I suppose not surprising were the numerous souls that filled their jugs with juice to take away.
+Astounding but I suppose not surprising were the numerous souls that filled their containers with juice to take away.
 Pockets were stuffed with all kinds to gorge on later in the day.
 I am not exaggerating when I say that masses of 'free' stuff was taken.

 Then we come to the most hideous thinking, people with fine intentions, but no understanding of animal nature.
 UBI.
 Universal basic income.
 Rewards given easy are not appreciated.
 A youngster does a paper delivery round and saves the earnings up to buy a game machine.
 Another youngster simply asks for a game machine in lieu of "good behaviour" or for making their bed each day.
 Who will appreciate the game machine the most?
 Who will look after it the most?
 Reward is linked to work.
 Giving people free money is like giving zoo animals their daily dollop of food.
 It pacifies but never satisfies.
-I could cite more examples and talk about this for quite some time but as it is already in the book, I can direct you there instead.
+I could cite more examples and talk about this for quite some time but as much is already contained in the book, I can direct you there instead.
 (It is a free book, maybe you would appreciate and value it more were it not free? )

 Read on this website

-Copyright © 2003-2022.
+Copyright 2003-2025.
 Ignorance Paradox all rights reserved